wp-plugins/xili-dictionary/readme.txt

 = What about WP multisite (or network - former named WPMU) and the trilogy ? = [xili-language](http://wordpress.org/extend/plugins/xili-language/), [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/), [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/)

-Since WP 3.0-alpha, if multisite is activated, the trilogy is compatible and will include progressively some improvements dedicaded especially for WP network context.
-Future specific docs will be available for registered webmasters to describe where mo files where saved.
+Since WP 3.0, if multisite is activated, the trilogy is compatible and will include progressively some improvements dedicaded especially for WP network context.

 = Where can I see websites using this plugin ? = dev.xiligroup.com [here](http://dev.xiligroup.com/?p=187 "why xili-language ?") and example child themes below: